 FMC – Federal Maritime Commission (FMC) is the governing body in charge for all vessel and non-vessel carriers, freight forwarders, and operators and, as such, are responsible for issuing and maintaining guidelines.

 Freight Forwarder – A Freight forwarder, freight forwarding company or forwarding agent is an organization responsible for the shipment or carriage of goods to either a port or individual address.

 OTI – Ocean Transportation Intermediary (OTI) is an FMC licensed company engaged to transport goods by sea.

-NVOCC – This stands for Non-Vessel Operating Common Carrier (NVOCC) and is basically a freight forwarding company which does not own its own fleet of vehicles or vessel and, instead, enlists the services of a commercial or industrial transport company.
+NVOCC – This stands for Non-Vessel Operating Common Carrier (NVOCC) and is basically a freight forwarding company which does not own its own fleet of vehicles or vessels and, instead, enlists the services of a commercial or industrial transport company.
 These are similar to freight forwarding companies but tend to have more competitive ocean freight rates and are authorized to issue bills of lading.

 Note the main difference between a freight forwarder and NVOCC is that a freight forwarding company acts as a broker or agent whereas the NVOCC physically transports the goods.